SniverDaBest/lemoncake/README.md

 > If you're having issues with running QEMU, try removing the `--enable-kvm` flag from the command in the build script.

 # Dependencies
 To build, you should probably use the `build` file in the root dir.
-It's a bash script, which will build, link, and do everything else for you.\
+It's a bash script, which will build, link, and do everything else for you. (windows users can use WSL2/MSYS to do this)\
 \
 To build, you will need the following:
 - nasm